kolkhis/tech-notes/docker_kubernetes/manually_signing_usr_csr_crt.md

     * `req` is the command to create and process certificate requests (CSRs) in
       PKCS#10 format.
     * `-new` creates a new CSR
-    * `-key XXX` specifies the key file to use
+    * `-key /path/to/private_key` specifies the key file to use
-    * `-out XXX` specifies the output path and filename for the CSR file.
+    * `-out /path/for/csr` specifies the output path and filename for the CSR file.
     * ```bash
       openssl genrsa -out /root/60099.key
       ```